Post

 Yaswanth reviewed it.
 Spotted an issue: “Why is this in the multi modal server?”
 Tara corrected.

 Yaswanth came back: “Update the existing PR.
-Remove placeholders.
+Remove the stubs.
 Do actual implementation.
 Ping me when done.”

 Task Complete.
 PR #4477 created.
 Eighty-seven messages.
 Multiple people.
 Fully asynchronous.
 Nobody waited for anybody.